 In Elassona in the Thessaly region, one of Greece’s most important feta-cheese-producing regions, a Feta Cheese Festival takes place in September.
 You can also find wine and beer festivals around Greece such as the Corfu Beer Festival in September.
 Wines of Peloponnese is a fall festival featuring 30 wines from the region.

 An important cultural event in Greece is the national holiday of 28 October with parades, marching bands and folklore dress all over Greece.
-In November, the Authentic Marathon takes places in Athens.
+In November, the Authentic Marathon takes place in Athens.
 The race is one of the most unique sports events in the world and attended by thousands of runners and spectators from all over the world.
 Finally, Halloween is increasingly popular in Greece over the past years and lots of interesting Halloween parties are being organized in Athens.

-Greece’s stunning nature in fall
+Greece’s stunning nature in the fall

 Greece’s colors are magical in fall.
-Nature transforms itself from fresh green into many shades of red and orange as the trees change colour.
+Nature transforms itself from fresh green into many shades of red and orange as the trees change color.
 Hiking and biking are just a few activities that will allow your family to enjoy Greece’s magnificent mountain landscape.
 One of our favorite fall activities is hiking.
-Ideal destinations for hiking are Crete, Meteora and Pelion because nature is truly at its best at this time of the year.
+Ideal destinations for hiking are Crete, Meteora, and Pelion because nature is truly at its best at this time of the year.
 Kids will love the picturesque villages of Pelion with their apple trees and acorns.
-Crete is a paradise destination in fall with lots of organized outdoor activities in its stunning nature and colourful landscape.
+Crete is a paradise destination in fall with lots of organized outdoor activities in its stunning nature and colorful landscape.

-Greece Food in Fall
+Greek Food in Fall